scala/docs.scala-lang/style/scaladoc.md

 ## Classes, Objects, and Traits

 Document all classes, objects, and traits.
-The first sentence of the ScalaDoc should provide a summary of what the class or trait does.
+The first sentence of the Scaladoc should provide a summary of what the class or trait does.
 Document all type parameters with `@tparam`.

 #### Classes